 Our digital leaders have a responsibility for keeping us safe online.
 Working with Miss Groom, our ICT leader, children run termly updates for all of our pupils explaining how to keep safe online.
 They also organise an e-safety day and provide updates for parents.
 In each of our classrooms our digital leaders can be found on posters above the computers.
 They are always on hand to help with ICT each day.

 Our anti-bullying ambassadors believe firmly in ‘prevention rather than cure’.
-Working with Miss Nixon our young leaders are active on the playground each day supporting everyone to live out our core values of ‘love, trust and friendship’.
+Working with Mrs Prosser our young leaders are active on the playground each day supporting everyone to live out our core values of ‘love, trust and friendship’.
 In addition they provide information for parents about the schools work on anti-bullying and organise an exciting week each year.
 Look on twitter for information about their work.

 Our school has been given the opportunity to take part in a new project that will run in partnership with Humberside Police and the Early Help and Safeguarding Hub (EHaSH).
 The project has been designed to provide early reporting to schools of any domestic abuse incidents that occur outside of school but which might have an impact on a child attending school the following day.